mkilikrates/documentation/README.md

 ## Using GNUPG + Password Store in Linux or WSL 2

+Using [Password Store](./GCM/README.md) to avoid keep secrets in clear text or just base64 encoded

 * Git Credential Manager (GCM)

 * Docker Credential Helper